 When we think of college life, we think of the greatest years of our lives.
 However, we tend to ignore that it is also the time of stressful experiences and a wide range of mental health challenges.

 Given multiple sources of distress, some people will feel overwhelmed by all of them at some point.
-When you mix academics, culture shock, homesickness, and social life, it all comes together to be too much for some students.
+When you mix academics, culture shock, homesickness, and social life, it can be too much for some students.

-Here are the common causes of stress in college students:
+Here are five common causes of stress in college students:

-We all love a healthy competition but what happens when we cross the line to unhealthy?
+Healthy competition is amazing, but what happens when we cross the line to unhealthy?
 When we obsess on getting a high GPA, this can cause additional stress.
 We all know student’s grades can impact their future.
-Failing grades only means rejection for opportunities, scholarships may be revoked, it may impact your class ranking, or even affect your graduate school acceptance.
-And yes, ultimately your job offers.
+Failing grades can cause rejection for career and academic opportunities, revoked scholarships, or reversal of graduate school acceptance offers.

 Parental Expectation and Style

 Ask any students who go to college; did they expect to feel homesick?
-Do not be surprised, it is more common than you think.
+It’s more common than you think.
 Even the hardened students feel some form of sadness as they separate from their old lives.
-But research shows, 1 out of 10 will find it hard to adapt.
-Fortunately, they can seek help from family, friends and guidance counselors.
+Fortunately, they can seek help from family, friends and mental health counselors on campus.

 College life can be intimidating and anxiety-provoking at times especially during the students’ first year.
 Although some are naturally outgoing, most have to work harder to make connections.
 You will see students who tend to isolate themselves for fear of being rejected.